A look at Qudian Inc.’s (QD) recent performance gives investors their first glimpse of hope. - News Daemon

 Qudian Inc. (NYSE: QD) Trading Performance Indicators

-Take a look at Qudian Inc.’s (QD) current performance indicators.
-Last quarter, stock had a quick ratio of 18.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.69.
-Likewise, its price to free cash flow for the trailing twelve months is 8.17.
+You can see what Qudian Inc. (QD) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 18.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.81.
+Likewise, its price to free cash flow for the trailing twelve months is 8.43.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.20